 First, individuals should pull their credit report (this can be done for free once per year) and verify that the information is correct.
 A low credit score could be due to errors on your report.
 If a mistake is found, call one of the three credit bureaus to have the error resolved.

-Make sure all payments are being made for loans, credit cards, and mortgages on time.
-Consistently paying bills on time will show that the borrower is capable of managing their money well.
+To improve a credit score, make sure all payments are being made – on loans, credit cards, and mortgages – on time.
+Consistently paying bills will show that the borrower is capable of managing their money well, and as a result, their credit score will go up.

 If someone is in the habit of using up all of their available credit each month, they should stop!
 Even if they have the cash available to pay off their high balance, utilizing every last bit of credit an individual has is bad for their credit score.
 People’s score improves when they have plenty of credit, but not using it all up.